 Show your support for the future of the arts on Delmarva by donating to our capital campaign.
 Contact Darren Silvis, Development Director (firstname.lastname@example.org) to learn more.

 The Freeman Arts Pavilion will provide the same feel and views as the former Freeman Stage venue, with expanded capacity.
-Over the past 13 years, our shows have grown in both quantity and quality of performances as well as audience demand.
+Over 13 years, our shows have grown in both quantity and quality of performances as well as audience demand.
 Freeman Arts Pavilion will allow our capacity to grow from the pre-pandemic maximum audience of 2,700 patrons to over 4,000 audience members when the final phase of Freeman Arts Pavilion is complete.
-In 2021, we anticipate an audience capacity of about 2,200 patrons.

 The proposed final facility may cost $27 million.
-The Joshua M. Freeman Foundation has raised about $20 million through grants and donations, and a public phase of a capital campaign is expected to launch this year to raise additional funds.
+The Joshua M. Freeman Foundation has raised about $20 million through grants and donations, and a public phase of a capital campaign has launched to raise additional funds.